-The Illinois Department of Commerce and Economic Opportunity (the "Department" or "DCEO") is issuing this Notice of Funding Opportunity (NOFO) to launch the Illinois Clean Jobs Workforce Network Program.
-A network of at least 13 Illinois Clean Jobs Program delivery hub sites ("Workforce Hubs") throughout the State to recruit and provide clean energy and related workforce training to jobseekers.
+The Illinois Department of Commerce and Economic Opportunity (the "Department" or "DCEO") is issuing this Notice of Funding Opportunity ("NOFO") to support the Illinois Clean Jobs Workforce Network Program, a network of 14 Illinois Clean Jobs Program delivery hub sites ("Workforce Hubs") throughout the State to recruit and provide clean energy and related workforce training to jobseekers.

 Workforce Hubs will engage with potential employers, community-based organizations, educational institutions, and community-based and labor-based training providers to ensure program-eligible individuals across the State have dedicated and sustained support to enter and build clean energy careers.
 The Workforce Hubs will be run by community-based organizations and utilize a Clean Jobs Curriculum Framework (https://dceo.illinois.gov/content/dam/soi/en/web/dceo/ceja/documents/clean-jobs-curriculum-framework.pdf) to provide clean jobs training and a career pathway for participants.